“Patapsco State Park is an absolute gem—just minutes from Baltimore, complete with singletrack, the river, and climbs.”

 This park is where the Blair Witch Project was ACTUALLY filmed.
-The route starts at the very popular Soapstone Trail
+The trails at Patapsco State Park are singletrack, less the Grist Mill Trail

-, which is a paved bike route that takes you along the river and intersects with many trail heads.
+, which is a paved route that takes you along the river and intersects with many trail heads.
 It's less than ten minutes from Baltimore, but you would never know it!
 Most of the year, the trails are stunning!
 You need to watch your footing a little.
 But you're out in the woods, not a rail trail.

 Need to Know

 There are three bathrooms along this route.
 One at 1.0 miles.
 One near 3.0 miles.
 And one near the end.

 From the Soapstone Trailhead at the Park-n-Ride, head along Soapstone Trail

 for 1.0 miles.
 At the parking lot, go straight towards the restroom and connect with the Santee Branch Trail

 .
 Soon after, you'll come to a T or a Y (depending on how worn it is at any time of the year) where you'll bear left until you get to a well loved stone/gravel road.
 Turn right, and across the road, the Santee Branch Trail

 Follow the Santee Branch Trail